GSA/centers-of-excellence/about/team.md

         img: EricEwing20.jpg
         center: Artificial Intelligence
         bio: >-
-          Eric Ewing serves as a senior advisor to the Chief Data Officer at the U.S. Department of Housing and Urban Development (HUD) by providing leadership, guidance, and expertise into enterprise data and analytics modernization.
-With the CoE, Ewing consolidates and organizes long and short term strategy for data and analytics while managing technical implementation.
-Ewing has experience in managing technical teams, complex programs, and sensitive projects.
-For example, developing and implementing three acquisitions to modernize data and analytics practices at HUD.
+          Eric Ewing has over 8 years of experience in data, analytics and artificial intelligence initiatives.
+Eric has served as a senior advisor to multiple federal Chief Data Officers, providing leadership, guidance, and expertise into enterprise modernization initiatives.
+With the CoE, Ewing consolidates and organizes long and short term strategy for data and AI while leading initiatives for the management of data as a strategic asset.
+Prior to joining the CoE, Eric was a data scientist and senior consultant leading key analytics programs, AI research and development, and IT supply chain security initiatives with both private and public sector partners.
         linkedin: eric-ewing-030b2b73
       - name: Krista Kinnard
         img: KristaKinnard20.jpg